Cordova Electric Cooperative Information

-The Cooperative is member-owned and governed and the structure of CEC strives to provide excellent customer service, reliable delivery of electricity, and cost effective operation of the utility.
+CEC is member-owned and governed, and the structure of CEC strives to provide excellent customer service, reliable delivery of electricity, and cost-effective operation of the utility.
 The self-governed, non-profit nature of the organization allows the flexibility to meet the specific needs of our member-owners.
 Several unique characteristics distinguish Cordova Electric Cooperative among electric utilities:

-- Progressive CEC not only seeks unique solutions to unique challenges, we develop them.
+- Innovative – CEC not only seeks unique solutions to unique challenges; we also develop them.

-- Environmentally Conscious Development of low-impact hydroelectric projects, efficiency and conservation initiatives have positioned CEC to produce as much as 80% of the community’s electricity with renewable energy projects.
+- Environmentally Conscious – Development of low-impact hydroelectric projects, efficiency and conservation initiatives have positioned CEC to produce as much as 80% of the community’s electricity with renewable energy.

-- Commitment to Employees CEC employees are committed to excellence, and CEC is committed to maintaining a safe, rewarding work environment that acknowledges achievement, balances employment with personal life, and strives to attract and retain quality employees.
-The bargaining unit employees of the Cooperative are represented by IBEW Local 1547 with which CEC has a good working partnership.
+- Commitment to Employees – CEC employees are committed to excellence, and CEC is committed to maintaining a safe, rewarding work environment that acknowledges achievement, balances employment with personal life, and strives to attract and retain quality employees.
+The bargaining unit employees of the cooperative are represented by IBEW Local 1547 with which CEC has a great working relationship.

-- Management CEC has a seven-member elected board of directors representing a balanced variety of skills, perspectives, and vocations.
-The CEO and three Department Managers balance a combined 50 years of electric industry experience for two of the team, and the creative enthusiasm of the two recent additions to the team.
-The management team houses a broad range of skills including entrepreneurship, business administration, renewable energy plant construction, professional electrical engineering, project management, information technology management, financial and human resources expertise, and excellent verbal and written communication skills.
+- Management – CEC has a seven-member elected board of directors representing a balanced variety of skills, perspectives, and vocations.
+The management team houses a broad range of skills including entrepreneurship, business administration, renewable energy plant construction, professional electrical engineering, project management, system automation and integration, information technology management, financial and human resources expertise, and excellent verbal and written communication skills.

 Originally the municipality of Cordova provided electric energy to the community.
 In 1978 the citizens of Cordova organized and voted to form a rural electric cooperative.